Estuary

 There are many Oracle to Snowflake migration tools available in the market.
 While some focus on bulk data loading, others can achieve real-time synchronization.
 Estuary Flow stands out in this category, with its library of 200+ pre-built connectors, including Oracle CDC for real-time data capture.

-real-time ETL solution, Estuary Flow utilizes Change Data Capture (CDC) technology and streaming SQL transformations.
-This helps in supporting your diverse migration needs with increased efficacy.
+Estuary Flow is a real-time ETL solution that utilizes Change Data Capture (CDC) technology and streaming SQL transformations.
+This helps support your diverse migration needs with increased efficacy.

 Here is an overview of the key features of this efficient ETL tool: